ros2/realtime_support/README.md

 -tp Set the thread priority of all threads launched by the test program.
 Individual thread priority can be set using the `RTTEST_SET_PRIORITY` macro.

+-f Specify the name of the file for writing the collected data.
+Plot this data file using the `rttest_plot.py` script provided in `scripts`.

 ## Issues (to be transferred to tracker)

 * Add gtest